Fede3751/isac_libs/README.md

 create_gazebo_launch_description(world_name)
 ```
 Used to return a list of ROS 2 Launch Nodes which start Gazebo along with important bridges for world clock and world control.
+The world_name launched should be found inside ```src/isac_libs_resources/worlds``` before compilation.
+Due to some limitation with ROS launch substitutions, world files are expected to be without the .sdf extension.

 ```
 create_isac_device_launch_description(...)